BRC Certification Explained for Canadian Businesses

 • Routine product testing

-These measures significantly reduce food safety risks and protect consumers from harm.
+These measures help reduce food safety risks and protect consumers.

 How does BRC certification enhance brand reputation?

-Many major retailers and international companies prefer or require suppliers to be BRC-certified, giving certified businesses a clear competitive advantage.
+Many major retailers and international companies prefer or require BRC-certified suppliers, giving certified businesses a strong competitive edge.

 How can BRC certification help you access new markets?

-BRC certification allows easier entry into new markets across North America and globally.
+BRC certification supports easier entry into markets across North America and globally.

 It is recognized by many regulatory bodies, including the U.S. FDA, as a benchmark for strong food safety systems.

-Certification helps Canadian companies comply with international regulations and expand their business footprint.
+Certification helps Canadian companies comply with international regulations and expand their reach.

 How does BRC certification compare to other food safety standards?

-Its comprehensive structure and retailer recognition make it a preferred choice for many food manufacturers.
+Its comprehensive structure and strong industry recognition make it a top choice for food manufacturers.

 What are the BRC certification costs and timeline?